What’s the best way to avoid a pandemic? Why, buy a sailboat, of course!

-Thanks also to the help and guidance from Independent Marine Supply in Coombs BC, and the ever-reliable Spencers Marine Supply and Consignment in Sidney BC, we sourced near every stainless nut and bolt, replacement filter, valve, seal or belt and much, much more in materials, as well as a veritable plethora of priceless information from these two places.
+Thanks also for the help and guidance from Independent Marine Supply in Coombs and the ever-reliable Spencers Marine Supply and Consignment in Sidney.
+We sourced near every stainless nut and bolt, replacement filter, valve, seal, or belt, and much, much more in materials, as well as a veritable plethora of priceless information from these two places.
 I really can’t express my appreciation enough in the confines of one blog post.
 But thank you.

 Two of the best Marine Outfits on Vancouver Island.

-Our month spent finishing the rehabilitation of “Ready” at Deep Bay was wonderful, in fact, at the time, our entire life experience in general was great other than a few miserable hiccups near the end of the project.
+Our month spent completing the rehabilitation of “Ready”, at Deep Bay, was wonderful.
+In fact, at that time, our entire life experience in general was great, other than a few miserable hiccups near the end of the project.
 All work and not enough play makes writers go crazier.
-But that aside, we met many helpful, friendly, encouraging people and became good friends with Deep Bay Doug, the wharfinger at Deep Bay Marina, with whom we always had fun and a lot of laughs, and rum.
+But, that aside, we met many helpful, friendly, encouraging people, and became good friends with Deep Bay Doug, the wharfinger at Deep Bay Marina, with whom we always had fun and a lot of laughs.
+And rum.